 What about security?

-The Philippines are considered a safe travel destination.
-Negros and the surrounding islands are very safe.
+The north of the Philippines and the Visayas are considered a safe travel destination.
 You will be impressed by the friendliness and helpfulness of the Filipino people!

 When do I need a visa?

 The visa policy is depending on your nationality.
 Please inquire at the Philippine Embassy in your home country or online.
 You can enter the Philippines without a visa and stay for exactly 30 days.
 Should you wish to extend your stay, you need to go to the Immigration Office in Bacolod, Dumaguete, Cebu, Iloilo or Manila on your 29th day at the latest.
 Your visa will be issued for 59 days, but it will be valid for another 29 days only, as your first 30 days are already included.

 What payment options do I have in the Philippines?

 The Philippine currency is the Peso.
 The best exchange currencies are EURO or USD.
 Don’t buy USD traveler’s checks!
 Banks in the Philippines don’t know how to handle them.
 Credit card payments are accepted in most city hotels and restaurants.
 But in rural areas, cash is king.
 There are two ATMs in Sipalay that take foreign credit cards, but are sometimes offline, and you can change foreign currencies at Western Union in Sipalay near the Plaza.

 Here in Sipalay, we have a dry season (approx. November-May) and southwest monsoon (Habagat) starting June until September/October.
 The daily temperatures are at an average of 30°C all year around.
 Therefore, light summer clothing and a light sweater (to protect yourself against too cold air-conditioning) are all you need.

 The mobile phone network is very well developed in the Philippines.
 With prepaid cards of SMART and GLOBE you can call and text throughout the country at low costs.